 How is Spaulding Rehabilitation Network preparing for coronavirus?

 Staff at all locations have been encouraged to ask all visitors with respiratory symptoms to defer their visit until they are feeling better.
+Staff have been preparing for months to be ready to respond.
 All infection control teams have been trained on proper protocols for treating patients with the coronavirus and all hospitals across the Partners system have been providing walk-in respirator (N95) fit testing clinics over the last several weeks to ensure that all clinicians can safely treat patients with COVID-19.

 What can be done to prevent the spread of coronavirus?